assimp/assimp-docs/source/usage/use_the_lib.rst

 Transformations
 ---------------

- This diagram shows how you can calculate your transformationmatrices for an animated character:
+ This diagram shows how you can calculate your transformation matrices for an animated character:
  .. image:: ../images/AnimationOverview.png